AlexCChristie/ardour4-tutorial/_posts/2014-08-23-working-with-regions.md

 ## Splitting Regions

 To **Split** a Region simply means to divide a single Region into two independent Regions.
+Add a sentence about Cut Mode.
 This point at which a Region will be split depends on the currently selected Edit Point.
 If Mouse is selected as your current Edit Point, select a Region and place the cursor at the point you would like to Split.
 Click on **Edit** > **Split Region** (shortcut